Simple Loan Payment CalculatorCASAPLORERTrusted & Transparent

 Interest Rates and Fees

 Borrowing money always comes at a cost.
-Whether it's for a home or for a new sweater, all loans and lines of credit will charge interest and fees.
+Whether it's for a home or a new sweater, all loans and lines of credit will charge interest and fees over extended periods of time.
 High-risk or unsecured debt will charge higher interest and fees in order to make up for the likelihood that borrowers default on their payments.
 Likewise, low-risk or secured debt will charge lower interest and fees.

 What Kinds of Loans Have a Low Interest Rate?

 Low interest rate loans and lines of credit are usually ones that are secured.
 This means that they are backed by some asset like a home or car that the lender can sell in case you can't pay and default on the debt.
-Because of the lower risk, lenders can offer a low interest rate.
+Because of the lower risk, lenders offer lower interest rates.

 Examples of low-interest rate loans and lines of credit include mortgages, HELOCs, and investment and margin loans.
 Car and auto loans are also secured and have lower interest rates compared to unsecured debt, but their rates are higher than other types of secured loans.